microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/bootstrapper/Bootstrap.rst

     :reqheader Authorization:
         A **string** in the format ``Bearer: <TOKEN>`` where ``<TOKEN>`` is a Base64-encoded OAuth 2.0 token.
-If this header is missing or blank, or if the token provided is invalid...or if the token provided is invalid, the host must respond with a :statuscode:`401` response and include the :header:`WWW-Authenticate` header as described below.
+If this header is missing or blank, or if the token provided is invalid, the host must respond with a :statuscode:`401` response and include the :header:`WWW-Authenticate` header as described below.

     :resheader WWW-Authenticate:
         A **string** value formatted as described in :ref:`WWW-Authenticate header`.